tannerbohn/tannerbohn.github.io/ideas.markdown

     - already done? -- http://personality-project.org/r/simulating-personality.html
   - ~~fully cts version of Game of Life~~
     - ~~use to generate music~~
+  - what happens when you can fix cells in GOL?
+    - use fixable cells as input to system?
+  - generate automata which generates images with specific multiscale entropy curves
   - "social interactions are represented by a theoretical game played by an individual and other individuals it is connected to"
   - agents are avg. of N closest friends
     - randomly like or dislike people
     - want to be dissimilar from people you don't like
+  - what forces promote and prevent formation of social structures of different levels?
+    - family -> clan -> city -> country -> global
+  - simulate multilevel cooperation evolution (ex cells -> ... ->bodies -> communities)
+  - dynamics of agents with different degrees of common knowledge
+    - "momentum trades" of stocks have lower level